junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "You didn't try to pray to him?"

 "Dude, I'm probably the last person he wants to see now.
-He dropped them by without showing up a feather.
+He dropped them by without showing a feather.
 Didn't you listen, she said he said he didn't think he'd be welcome here, and that's all on me."

 "Then tell him he's wrong, and you're sorry."